-Strict immigration requirements are in place, which affect ministers who are not nationals of the United Kingdom or Republic of Ireland who wish to work for the Church of Scotland.
-The Faith Action Programme Leadership Team is responsible for administering the sponsorship of individuals on behalf of the Church as a whole.
+Strict immigration requirements are in place, which affect ministers who are not nationals of the European Union or Switzerland who wish to work for the Church of Scotland.
+The Ministries Council is responsible for administering the sponsorship of individuals on behalf of the Church as a whole.
 This entails deciding if an individual meets the criteria for sponsorship and, if so, issuing a Certificate of Sponsorship number for that individual to use in the course of making their own visa application.
-Vacant congregations must carry out the normal recruitment process before they can accept any application from out with the United Kingdom or Republic of Ireland.
-Full details can be found in Appendix 4.
+Vacant congregations must carry out a recruitment process throughout the UK, European Union and Switzerland, over a 6-month period, before they can accept any application from outwith these areas.
+Full details can be found in Appendix 11.

 Ministers of other denominations should not be approached directly, either by the unsolicited sending of parish profiles or by 'head-hunting'.
 Respect should be paid to the procedures used in other denominations for the placement of ministers, as some do not allow a direct approach to be made to a minister by a congregation.
-It is not appropriate to seen to be poaching from another Denomination.
+It is not appropriate to seen to be 'poaching from another Denomination'.
 The Ecumenical Relations Committee can give guidance on these matters.
 Email: ecumenical@churchofscotland.org.uk

-It is also of the utmost importance that if your Nomination Committee does receive interest in the vacancy from a minister from another denomination in any part of the world, then they should alert that minister that he/she must first apply for assessment for admission to the Church of Scotland ministry via the Admissions Process.
-Such applications are made directly to the Faith Action Programme Leadership Team who will deal directly with the applicant.
-At no stage should it be assumed that this process is a formality and it must certainly not be assumed that acceptance by a Nominating Committee means that the Faith Action Programme Leadership Team will concur.
-No application can be considered from a minister from other denominations without him or her being in position of a certificate of eligibility issued by FAPLT.
+It is also of the utmost importance that if your Nominating Committee does pursue the interest of a minister from another denomination in any part of the world, then they should alert that minister that he/she must open a parallel application for admission to the Church of Scotland ministry.
+Such applications are made directly to the Ministries Council, who will deal directly with the applicant.
+At no stage should it be assumed that this process is a formality and it must certainly not be assumed that acceptance by a Nominating Committee means that the Ministries Council will concur.

-Further information on both the Admissions Process and Immigration Requirements can be obtained from Mrs Heather French in the Faith Action Team.
+Further information on both the Admissions Process and Immigration Requirements can be obtained from Mrs Heather French in the Ministries Department.